psidewalk/Hello-Git/README.md

 # hello-world
-exempo do guide do GitHub
+Exemplo do guide do GitHub